viktorbenei/steplib/templates/step/README.md

 **Read the included LICENSE file for more information about why it's important to include a license in your open source code!**

+You can also include a link to the StepLib website, including your own Step's page on StepLib, something like this:

+This Step is part of the [Open StepLib](http://www.steplib.com/), you can find its page on StepLib [here](http://www.steplib.com/step/your-step-id).